Philippa Dickinson: Transworld to Random House

 In 1986 she joined Transworld and became the editorial director of Corgi Children's list.
 In March 1998, the media giant Bertelsmann, who were the owners of Transworld, acquired Random House.
 This led to the children's lists of Transworld and Random House being merged.
-At that time, Philippa Dickinson, was publisher of Transworld Children's Books and chair of the Publishers Association Children's Book Group.
-Debbie Sandford, the Managing Director of Random House Children's Publishing resigned and Philippa was made chairman of Random House Children's Publishing.
+At that time Dickinson was publisher of Transworld Children's Books and chair of the Publishers Association Children's Book Group.
+Debbie Sandford, the managing director of Random House Children's Publishing, resigned and Dickinson was made chairman of Random House Children's Publishing.

 The new role of chairman of Random House Children's Publishing meant she would not become involved with day-to-day business at Random House, but as chairman, she had responsibility for both Random House Children's Books and Transworld Children's Books.
-She made it clear at the time that the two companies would continue to operate separately.
+She made it clear that the two companies would continue to operate separately.

-In May 2006, Philippa Dickinson was asked to be the vice-chairman of World Book Day.
-She said: "I’m delighted and flattered to be asked to take on this very important role.
-World Book Day provides a brilliant opportunity to attract a wide audience to books and reading.
-It’s been growing in scope and effectiveness every year.
-With the launch of Quick Reads this year taking WBD to a new level, and with Philip Downer’s chairmanship I’m looking forward to helping WBD’s 10th anniversary year be the most successful yet."
+In 2014, Dickinson was Consultant Children's Publisher at Penguin Random House.

+In 2006, Dickinson was asked to be the vice-chairman of World Book Day.